j9ac9k/reproducible-python-talk/slides.md

 * `pip` defaults to install wheels but falls back to source archives
 * great for allowing others to audit source code
-* other tools (such as conda-skeleton) use these
+* other tools (such as conda-skeleton) use source archives

 :::

 ## MANIFEST.in

-To grab these supplemental files you will need to manually specify them...we do this using a `MANIFEST.in` file
+To grab the supplemental files (README.md, LICENCE.txt, etc) you will need to manually specify them in a `MANIFEST.in` file

 ```bash
 $ cat ~/Developer/timeview/MANIFEST.in